bluesky-social/atproto/packages/oauth/oauth-client/README.md

 // Verify the state (e.g. to link to an internal user) result.state === '434321'

-// The session ID that was saved in the session store result.agent.sessionId
+// The authenticated user's identifier result.agent.sub

 // Make an authenticated request to the server.
 New credentials will be
 // automatically fetched if needed (causing sessionStore.set() to be called).